civol/HDLRuby/README.md

 __Note__:

  - As a matter of implementation, HDLRuby::High systems can be seen as set of methods used for accessing various constructs (signals, instances).
-   Hence the inheritance in HDLRuby::High is actually closer the ruby mixin mechanism than a true software inheritance.
+Hence inheritance in HDLRuby::High is actually closer the Ruby mixin mechanism than to a true software inheritance.

 ##### About inner signals and system instances

-By default, inner signals and system instances are not accessible through inheritance.
-The can be made accessible using the `export` keyword as follows:
-`export <name 0>, <name 1>, ...` .
-For example the following code exports
-signals `clk` and `rst` and instance `dff0` of system `:exporter` so that they can be accessed in sub system `:importer`.
+By default, inner signals and instances of a parent system are not accessible by its child systems.
+They can be made accessible using the `export` keyword as follows: `export <symbol 0>, <symbol 1>, ...` .
+For example the following code exports signals `clk` and `rst` and instance `dff0` of system `exporter` so that they can be accessed in child system `importer`.

 ```ruby
 system :exporter do